Skip to main content

 After the hearing, the hearing officer will give their decision in writing.

-Filing a lawsuit if you are denied benefits after a DHS hearing
+Filing a lawsuit if you are denied benefits after an IDHS hearing

-You may file a lawsuit in court if a hearing officer rules against you in a DHS hearing.
+You may file a lawsuit in court if a hearing When the parties in a case present their sides of a case to a judge or other officer officer rules against you in a DHS hearing.
 You must file this lawsuit no later than 35 days from the date that the decision was sent to you.
+This deadline is strict, and you may want to consult an attorney if you are considering filing an appeal A request to change a court's decision after an IDHS hearing.

-You or your lawyer will have the opportunity to show evidence to support your case.
+You or your lawyer Someone who represents clients in courts or who gives legal advice will have the opportunity to show evidence Anything used to show that something is true to support your case.
 The judge will then decide whether DHS and the hearing officer fairly considered the facts and properly applied the law.
-The judge can approve your claim, deny your claim, or send your case back to DHS to be reevaluated as the judge instructs.
+The judge can approve your claim, deny To refuse or say no your claim, or send your case back to DHS to be reevaluated as the judge instructs.

 Learn more about Starting a lawsuit.